NEW BABY ESSENTIALS – THE BARE MINIMUM

 8. Fancy Crib Bedding – all you need for the crib is a mattress and some sheets.
 It is still advised against using crib bumpers due to the risk of SIDS.
 Plus, most of the extra crib bedding can be costly.
 It’s definitely not a necessity.

-Here are some things you will need down the road but not for a few months at least:
+Here are some things you may need down the road, but not for a few months or so:

 - High Chair

 I hope this helps!
 Take my word for it – you really do not need anything except for what’s on the list.
 We had the wipe warmers, bottle warmers, diaper genie and a bunch of other stuff for our first daughter and not only did we not use them, they just took up the little space we had.

 Is there anything else you experienced mom’s out there would recommend as a true necessity?